-How to survive a steamy summer: Brew coffee in the refrigerator, creating a smooth and low-acidity coffee concentrate for making iced coffee and coffee smoothies.
+Just "brew" coffee grounds in the refrigerator not the coffee pot, creating a smooth and low-acidity coffee concentrate for making iced coffee and coffee smoothies.

 Predictably, even if the timing is inexact, one morning hot coffee suddenly offers no pleasure.
 On that morning’s dime, I switch from hot java to iced coffee.